paytm/Paytm_CSCart_Plugin/Readme.md

 # INSTALLATION STEPS
 Ensure you have a running version of CScart installed.
-This module was developed under CSCart 3.0.2
+This module supports version 3.0.2 and upwards.

  1. Execute the following queries in the backend (database)